Aros-Technology-Studio/AST-Aros-Financial-Paradigm/01_coin_engine/coin_emission_model.md

 Then:

 E = F / N
-Total Emission per block = Σ (F / N) over all transactions
+Total Fee Distribution per block = Σ (F / N) over all transactions

 This ensures:
-- Emission is tied to network activity.
+- Fee Distribution is tied to network activity.
 - The more active the network, the more coins are generated.
 - No idle emission occurs without usage.